Ritika-Agrawal811/my-web3-journey/learning-logs/day-1.md

 # Blockchain Basics :zap:

-Day 1 starts with covering the basics of blockchain, what it is, why is it so popular and where exaclty to use it!
+Day 1 starts with covering the basics of blockchain, what it is, why is it so popular and where exactly to use it!

 ### Table of Contents :sparkles: